 - The only tax rates you can't change or delete are:

 - In the chart of accounts you can choose if you want your tax rates to be the default tax rate on certain accounts so that that amount of tax is calculated on a transaction whenever the account is used.

 - If you want to import a chart of accounts, you need to make sure the rates used in the file also exist in Xero before you import your file.
-If the tax rates on an imported file can't be found in Xero, they'll default to 'No VAT (0%)'.
+If you're importing accounts from MYOB, please bear in mind that the MYOB tax rates are mapped to the default rates in Xero.
+If the tax rates on an imported file can't be found in Xero, they'll default to 'No GST (0%)'.
 You can update the rates on accounts later in the chart of accounts when you've set up the required tax rate.

 Add a tax rate